iamgabrielma/TA-Signals/README.md

 ![Overview](https://tilcode.blog/wp-content/uploads/2021/07/overview.jpg)

-* A Python script pulls data from the Yahoo Finance API and perform calculations over market data to retrieve $
+* A Python microservice pulls data from the Yahoo Finance API, then performs the necessary calculations to create the data indicators: RSI, EMA100, and EMA200.
-* Dumps this data into a JSON object publicly accessible
+* The miscroservice then dumps this data into a JSON object, publicly accessible via a web endpoint.
-* The SwiftUI app fetches that JSON endpoint and display the data in the app UI
+* The SwiftUI app fetches that JSON object from the microservice endpoint and display the data in the app's interface.

 **Where does the data come from?**